-- · on an actual basis; and - on an as adjusted basis to give effect to the sale of 11,000,000 ordinary shares (including ordinary shares represented by ADSs) in the global offering at the initial public offering price of \$13.50 per ADS in the U.S. offering and the offering price of £5.3729 per ordinary share in the European private placement, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+- · on an actual basis; and - on an as adjusted basis to give effect to the sale of 11,000,000 ordinary shares (including ordinary shares represented by ADSs) in the global offering at an assumed initial public offering price of \$14.22 per ADS in the U.S. offering and an assumed offering price of £5.70 per ordinary share in the European private placement, the closing price of our ordinary shares on AlM on July 10, 2020, based on an exchange rate of \$1.2469 per £1.00 as of July 2, 2020 and an ADS-to-share ratio of 1-to-2, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.